 The effects are hard to describe in words, so try for yourself.
-Among the uses of the channel mixer: (1) IR and Black&White photography, using the mixer to achieve desired tonal values for different parts of the scene.
+Among the uses of the channel mixer:

+- a.
+IR and black & white photography, using the mixer to achieve desired tonal values for different parts of the scene. - b.
+Extending the range of White Balance beyond the 1200-12000 range of the WB tool.

-(2) Extending the range of White Balance beyond the 1200-12000 range of the WB tool.
-In the channel mixer, for the values that are 100, enter values other than 100 and you are in effect changing the WB (ie only change R slider on the R channel, only G on G channel, B on B).
+In the channel mixer, for the values that are 100, enter values other than 100 and you are in effect changing the WB (ie. only changing the R slider on the R channel, only the G slider on the G channel, and only the B slider on the B channel).
 Get the image into the right ballpark, then use the temp/tint sliders of the usual WB tool to fine tune.
 In principle this allows an arbitrary range for WB.